As You Were

 "He's such a twat," Harry seethed.

-Harry chuffed out a laugh, dropping his arms.
-"No. I'll wait until he tells us what happened, then I'll yell at him."
+Harry huffed out a laugh, dropping his arms.
+"No. I'll wait until he tells us what happened, then I'll shout at him."

 Ginny gave him a disbelieving look.
-"You're awfully calm for a bloke who was just shouting."
+"You're awfully calm for a bloke who was just in a strop."

 Harry shrugged a bit sheepishly.
-"Yeah… It's kind of hard to stay angry with him when he took a beating like that."
+"Yeah… It's hard to stay angry with him when he took a beating like that."

 Ginny wouldn't acknowledge it out loud, but he was right.
 "I'm sorry we didn't find out more about your parents."